Definition

 How to combine market segmentations

-Brands may choose to combine two or more of the four outlined market segmentations.
-Generational marketing is one example.
+Brands can combine two or more of the four outlined market segmentations.
+Generational marketing is one example of these combined market segmentations.
 Brands that target the millennial generation use the following two segments:

 • Psychographic: people with a shared set of expectations about the workplace, political views or aspirations.

 Although a person born between 1981 and 1996 is defined as a millennial, brands might refine their segment by combining age with psychographic attributes.
-After all, 100% of millennials do not share the same views or values.
-The right segment might be people in the millennial age range that share a common set of psychographic attributes.
+After all, 100% of millennials don't share the same views or values.
+The right segment might be people in the millennial age range who share a common set of psychographic attributes.

 Characteristics of market segmentation